Dr Kieren Hollingsworth

 I am the theme lead for this 1st year course, which is taken by all medical physicist trainees.
 It considers the physical origins of the magnetic resonance effect, considers the different types of echo and the encoding of these echoes to produce images.
 Later contributions to the course include basic sequences, quality assurance and an introduction to clinical MRI.

 Teaching topics include Parallel Imaging, Physics of Image Artefacts* and the hands-on practical, Linking Theory to Practice*

 Teaching topics include Magnetic Resonance Angiography

-I regularly supervise final year BSc research projects for students reading Biomedical Sciences.
+I regularly supervise final year BSc research projects for students reading Biomedical Sciences and dissertation projects for those reading the MSc in Medical Sciences.
 It is important that the students have a genuine immersive research experience, and that as far as possible they are able to co-author a publication while working in my group.
 Previous projects have included:

 "Accelerating magnetic resonance imaging in type 2 diabetes and muscular dystrophy" - 2014